chujunlu/Array-methods/README.md

-# Array methods
+# A practice of test-driven development

-In this exercise, I recreate some of the array methods.
-The standard is to duplicate as close as possible what the native methods do.
+In this exercise, I recreated some of the array methods with a propose of better understanding test-driven development.
+The standard is to duplicate what the native array methods do as close as possible.

 Here are some guidelines:
 - Write down all test cases I can think of